Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 # Fishers Dataset – who & why ?#
 Sir Ronald Fisher (1890-1962) was a British geneticist and statistician.
-He was schooled in [Harrow Public School] (https://www.harrowschool.org.uk/) and studied Astronomy at [Cambridge University] (https://www.cam.ac.uk/).
+He was schooled in [Harrow Public School](https://www.harrowschool.org.uk/) and studied Astronomy at [Cambridge University](https://www.cam.ac.uk/).
 It was in his 1936 paper *The use of multiple measurements in taxonomic problems* that theIris Dataset was introduced.
 The dataset is a set of measurements (cm) of both Petal and Sepal length and width across three species of Iris.
 There are 50 measurements for each of species, *Iris setosa*, *Iris virginica* and *Iris versicolor*.
 The data was used by Fisher to develop a linear discriminant model to distinguish species from each other.
 The Dataset is used as a dataset for testing purposes in computer science, it is used also to explore data mining.
-Whilst researching the dataset and use thereof I came across a [techopedia definition](https://www.techopedia.com/definition/32880/iris-flower-data-set) which I felt summed it up nicely.
+Whilst researching the dataset and use thereof I came across a techopedia definition](https://www.techopedia.com/definition/32880/iris-flower-data-set) which I felt summed it up nicely.

-One might question why such an innocuous group of measurements is so widely used and during my research I found the following which I felt was a great explanation for a novice to the area of data analytics such as myself. [stack exchange article](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching)
+One might question why such an innocuous group of measurements is so widely used and during my research I found the following which I felt was a great explanation for a novice to the area of data analytics such as myself, [stack exchange Q/A](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching)